Meet our Board Members

-John has served in various roles with several community organizations, including Treasurer, annual fund chairman, property chairman, youth teacher, and planned giving committee chairman for St. Charles Avenue Presbyterian Church; Board of Trustees, Alumni Board, Major Gifts Chair, and Alumni Association President for Metairie Park Country Day School; President of the William & Mary New Orleans Region Alumni Club and a fundraiser for the College of William & Mary; Treasurer and Board of Directors for NOCCA (New Orleans Center for Creative Arts) Institute; Treasurer, Board of Directors, and fundraiser for Trinity Episcopal School; Agency Relations Committee for the United Way; and volunteer soccer coach for Carrollton Boosters and Louisiana Fire.
+John has served in various roles with several community organizations, including Board of Trustees, Major Gifts Chair, and Alumni Association President for Metairie Park Country Day School; Treasurer, Board of Trustees, and fundraiser for Trinity Episcopal School; Treasurer, annual fund chairman, property chairman, youth teacher, and planned giving committee chairman for St. Charles Avenue Presbyterian Church; President of the William & Mary New Orleans Region Alumni Club and a fundraiser for the College of William & Mary in Virginia; and Treasurer and Board of Directors for NOCCA (New Orleans Center for Creative Arts) Foundation.
 He is a native New Orleanian.

 |Edward “Ted” George||Treasurer|